-I felt that we kids in the church had special secrets of being the only ones chosen by God far more than another other kids going to church any where.
+I felt that we kids in the church had special secrets of being the only ones chosen by God far more than any other kid going to any other church anywhere.
 I already had my own secrets that made me so vulnerable to the private ministry of John Robert Stevens.
 He did “cold readings” much like a psychic’s stage show.

 As time went on a number of older youth siblings of my peers in Sunday School had moved out to California.
 My school teacher told me that the population of LA was destined to grow as big as New York City.
-Now, mind you, I had gone on vacation trip to the east coast and been to NYC- nothing like Washington, Iowa at all.
+Now, mind you, I had gone on a vacation trip to the east coast and been to NYC- nothing like Washington, Iowa at all.
 I was a child with limited concepts of the world..
-California was where the my TV heroes lived like Roy Rodgers and Dale Evans who btw were Christians.
-I felt like I was in a special club with the movie stars when the preacher came to town from the state of California..
+California was where my TV heroes lived like Roy Rodgers and Dale Evans who btw were Christians.
+I felt like I was in a special club with the movie stars when the preacher came to town from the state of California.
 The preacher from California was bigger than life to me.
 Maybe was as big as movie stars to other church members- I don’t know.

 The Kalona Connection

 I was exhausted and embarrassed with my parents dragging my sisters and I form cult to cult to learn more secrets.
 They “knew secrets no one else knew”.
 I just wanted to be normal!

 I tell all of this in my history of this cult for a number of reasons.
-One reason is that my parents befriended a lovely Amish family from Kalona a small town in Washington county, Iowa.
-Kalona, of course is where in the future Shiloh was to be built.
+One reason is that my parents befriended a lovely Amish family from Kalona a small town in Washington County, Iowa.
+Kalona, of course, is where in the future Shiloh was to be built.
 The land that had been owned and donated by an Amish man – the father of the Amish man who was the friend of my parents.

 It’s a small world, isn’t it?

-My parents and the Amish family loved to Yak.
-My sisters and i liked to play with their daughters.t least we were not bored sitting in the car for hours like were used to and hated doing so.
+My sisters and I liked to play with their daughters.t least we were not bored sitting in the car for hours like we’re used to and hated doing so.
 From those long, long chats this Amish family decided to check out Christian Tabernacle, our home town church.
-They loved they – they stayed and brought in other family members…and that is how the old Amish man started listening to John Robert Stevens on the radio and eventually donated his land to build Shiloh on.
+They loved them – they stayed and brought in other family members…and that is how the old Amish man started listening to John Robert Stevens on the radio and eventually donated his land to build Shiloh on.

 YOUTH Groups gets together

-One of the girls in the car beside my foster sister and my sister was the daughter of the assistant pastor- John was her uncle.
-It was “grovey” to see the older sisters from our church.
+One of the girls in the car beside my sisters was the daughter of the assistant pastor- John Robert was her uncle.
+It was “groovy” to see the older sisters from our church.
 This is when my sister knew that she wanted to go to live in California – she did so 2 or 3 years later and got married to one of JRS “boys”.

 A good time was had by all- sort of- I was uncomfortable about being what some of the CA boys called “Beverly Hillbillies”.
 I did not like the way I got “hit on”.
-When we weren’t at camp the older youth were drinking and were more promiscuous than it was acceptable in Iowa The CA girls made fun of how I dressed.
-I did not fit in- but all in all I have an amazing spiritual experience.
+When we weren’t at camp the older youth were drinking and were more promiscuous than it was acceptable in Iowa The California girls made fun of how I dressed.
+I did not fit in- but all in all, I have an amazing spiritual experience.

-First Combined Youth Camp in Iowa
+First Combined Walk Youth Camp in Iowa

-Over Winter Break the California Youth group got on a plane and came to Iowa for the first time. ( 2 of the youth group members father was top official I of an air-line- this made them very special to Iowa kids.)
+Over Winter Break the California Youth group got on a plane and came to Iowa for the first time. ( Two of the youth group members father was top official I of an air-line- this made them very special to Iowa kids.)

 We youth were so excited and full of hope for the future doing god’s will.
 We had been going to Lake Darling in Brighton, Iowa for church camp – we rented a week.
-Baptism was held there if not at the Rich’s farm.
-We studied the Bible and worshiped- very life changing spiritual maturing for the youth of the church.
+Baptism was held there if not at Rich’s farm.
+We studied the Bible and worshiped- very life-changing spiritual maturing for the youth of the church.
 This is what I think our parents believed was going to happen.
 The CA boys slept in the church and the girls slept over at the home of the youth/ assistant pastor.

 Washington did not see this coming with the birth of Shiloh…

 I sort of want to apologize for being critical- then again I want to be defensive.
-The culture in CA was and is so different that of Iowa.
-In CA the Age of Aquarius and hippies and free love was really shocking to most of the country.
+The culture in CA was and is so different from that of Iowa.
+In CA the Age of Aquarius and hippies and free love were really shocking to most of the country.
 To CA the ‘freedom” was normal.
 Fact: At that time Washington, Iowa had the unique distinction of having the Most Churches Per Capita than any other city.

-We had a lot of church -goers. there.
+We had a lot of churchgoers, there.
 Washington was a Christian town with about every Christian denomination and we respected each other’s boundaries.
-There were boundaries based on your family name; your income that you could tithe and what belief your family immigrated with Catholic, Amish, Mennonite….
-Dad Stevens church an off shoot of Four Square- Holy roller accepted anyone and everyone who wanted to love God.
+There were boundaries based on your family name; your income that you could tithe and what belief your family immigrated with Catholic, Amish, Mennonite… Dad Stevens church an offshoot of Four Square- Holy roller accepted anyone and everyone who wanted to love God.
 If someone did not go to church but wanted a Christian wedding or funeral or there was a bad accident Pastor Stevens was the one they called.

-I am a Goodie-2-Shoes
+I am a Goodie-2-Shoes that everyone knew

 If that was not enough, as I said before my dad was known as the best photographer around- that had put me in every church for weddings in every county around Washington, Catholic school for school pictures and every senior who wanted my dad to take their senior pictures. this means that I knew people and they watched me grow up.

-I had an incredible amount of first hand knowledge of many other denominations and a few non-Christian faiths.
+I had an incredible amount of first-hand knowledge of many other denominations and a few non-Christian faiths.

-At a young age I had been exposed to many personalities, ways of living and ways of worship.
+At a young age, I had been exposed to many personalities, ways of living and ways of worship.
 But…I was not prepared for what was to come…neither was the town when the hippies invaded Iowa and our home town church turned into a cult.

 Enter the California Youth…

 The pastors had to tell the boys to calm it down at church sanctuary.
-I had seen the California youth do what they wanted to do in the church sanctuary – no one said anything to them that I saw with my Iowa girls eyes.
+I had seen the California youth do what they wanted to do in the church sanctuary – no one said anything to them that I saw with my Iowa girl’s eyes.

 TERRORIZED the TOWN

-they took over the town like never happened before.
+The youth took over the town like never happened before.
 Each merchant in their own shops panicked when they heard a large group of rowdy teenage boys burst into their businesses.
 Little old ladies were fearful.
 The store owners worried about damage to their merchandise from the reckless way the “Christian ” youth were handling everything.